-This updated Medicines Q&A evaluates the available evidence for the safety of mifepristone, misoprostol and gemeprost in breast feeding.
+This updated Medicines Q&A evaluates the available evidence for the safety of mifepristone and misoprostol in breast feeding women.

-- There are no data on the effect of mifepristone, misoprostol or gemeprost on the lactation process or on a breastfed infant.
+- There are no data on the direct effect of mifepristone or misoprostol on the lactation process or on a breastfed infant.

-- Limited data suggests that the levels of mifepristone in milk are low, especially when using the 200 mg dose, and that breastfeeding can be safely continued in an uninterrupted manner during medical abortion
+- Limited data suggest that the levels of mifepristone in milk are low, especially when using the 200 mg dose and that breastfeeding can be safely continued in an uninterrupted manner during medical termination.

 - Oral misoprostol is excreted into human breast milk in small amounts which are rapidly eliminated.
 No interruption of breastfeeding is necessary when misoprostol is given by any route.

-- Infants exposed to mifepristone, misoprostol or gemeprost should be monitored for nausea, vomiting and poor feeding.
+- As a precaution, infants exposed to mifepristone or misoprostol via breastmilk should be monitored for nausea, vomiting and poor feeding.